FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_X.md

 The macro itself performs something similar to **pixel interpolation on the edges of the lines**.
 (1 subtexel vertical edge softness of the lines)
 GPU load regardless of the number of lines.
-More functions and details see the parameter descriptions
+More functions and details see the parameter descriptions.

 ---